Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 \subsubsection{Use in design optimization studies:}

 ~ To identify the optimal physical design and/or control law, evaluating the dynamic system several hundred or more times is necessary.
 Additionally, the software architecture of these system models might be such that it is impossible to link all the necessary variables of interest directly to an optimizer.
 State variables are an example, as many simulation tools consider them internal, input-dependent quantities.
-Engineers are also interested in understanding the impact of changing the system's physical parameters on its dynamics.
+Engineers are typically interested in a variety of design optimization studies for different use cases, such as multi-objective studies to identify designs that balance trade-offs between different conflicting objectives, or control co-design (CCD) studies to simultaneously optimize for both control and plant variables associated with a system to identify system-level optimal designs.

 To solve these problems efficiently, engineers often use gradient-based solvers.
 Many simulation tools do not provide the accurate gradient information that these gradient-based solvers require.
 One recourse is to use finite-difference approaches to estimate the gradients, but these gradient estimates for simulations can be noisy or insensitive to small perturbations in the design variables and can be expensive to evaluate.
 For these reasons, engineers are limited when setting up design optimization studies and resort to using gradient-free solvers like genetic algorithms (GA), which require several hundred function evaluations, or methods like COBYLA, which do not scale well with the number of design variables~\cite{Zalkind2022}.